Romeo Santos: Golden (2017–2018)

-Utopía, second live release, and Aventura reunion tour (2019–2021)
+Utopía and Aventura reunion tour (2019–2021)

 On April 5, 2019, he released his fourth studio album Utopía where he united with pioneers and legends of traditional modern bachata.
 El Chaval de la Bachata, Frank Reyes, Raulin Rodriguez, Elvis Martinez, Kiko Rodriguez, Teodoro Reyes, Joe Veras, Zacarias Ferreira, Luis Vargas, Monchy & Alexandra, and Anthony "El Mayimbe" Santos all participated in the album to show that unification within bachata is possible.
 The band Aventura, as a group, released an official song within this album titled "Inmortal".
 It was released as the lead single for the album.
 On the Billboard charts it peaked at 95 on the Billboard Hot 100, at number 5 on Hot Latin Songs, and at number 1 on both Latin and Tropical Airplays.
 Later on, the other songs from the album all got music videos with the exception of the song "Bellas".

-On September 21, 2019, Romeo Santos sold out MetLife Stadium making him the first Latin artist to do so.
+On September 21, 2019, Romeo Santos sold out MetLife Stadium, making him the first Latin artist to do so.
 The concert was based on the album Utopía.
 It featured almost every bachata artist from the album, including the other members of Aventura.
-Not only did each artist sang the songs from the album, but also got to sing one or two of their greatest hits.
+Each artist not only sang the songs from the album, but also got to sing one or two of their greatest hits.
 This concert celebrated the history of bachata.
 The concert also featured artists from other genres like Cardi B, Ozuna, and Wisin & Yandel.
-In the same year, Santos decided to do a tour around Dominican Republic during November and December.
+In the same year, Santos decided to do a tour around the Dominican Republic during November and December.
 These shows were free to watch and went to different towns and cities.
 On December 8, 2019, Romeo Santos posted a video saying that Aventura would go on tour around the United States in 2020 called Gira Inmortal (Inmortal Tour) They would eventually tour until the COVID-19 pandemic forced them to cancel.
 On July 22, 2020, he released the single, "Nuestro Amor" with Dominican singer, Alex Bueno.
 This song is a remix and a duet version of a one of Bueno's songs.
 The original solo version by Bueno was released back in 2007 as part of the studio album, Queda Algo.
 The duet version was supposedly planned to be part of Santos' fourth studio album, but was not added to it, thus being released as separate single a year later.